kongehund/osu-mapping-hotkeys/README.md

 B / N / Shift+N - Different ways to add a 5% volume green line on current position (B is recommended, but won't work on 1/12 and 1/16)

-SHIFT+A (fine) and SHIFT+S (coarse) - Add a special green line that allows you to design a slider without worrying about SV.
+# Easy Slider Design:

+This feature allows you to first design a slider, then set it's length.
+Useful for tech mapping.

+SHIFT+A or SHIFT+S - Add a gren line with 0.1 or 0.4 SV.
+SHIFT+A is recommended in general, whereas SHIFT+S is good for longer sliders so you don't have to scroll as much in the upcoming part.

-Then, once you've designed the slider, go to the slider head and press S. This will tell the script that your timeline cursor is on top of the slider head.
+Now, design a slider.
+Once you've designed the slider, go to the slider head and press S. This will tell the script that your timeline cursor is on top of the slider head.

 Now, scroll to the slider tail.
 You now have the following hotkey options to set the length of the slider you've designed:

 TAB+1 - Make it 1 grid tick long

 TAB+2 - Make it 2 grid ticks long

 TAB+3 - Make it 3 grid ticks long

 TAB+4 - Make it 4 grid ticks long

 TAB+5 - Make it 1.5 grid ticks long

 (Tip: If none of the options work for your slider, consider changing the grid size.
 You can also create more shortcuts pretty easily by looking at how these hotkeys were made and add your own)

+# Debugging and More:
 There's more hotkeys available, including experimental ones.
 If you want, you can try to decipher the script to find out what they are.

-# DEBUGGING:
 If the script doesn't work, try to increase the delay variables under the Setup section.
 This makes the script wait longer between each action.
 The number is in milliseconds.

 Also, make sure the decimalMode variable is set correctly.
 Read the comments in the script to set it properly.